 Instead, United’s current policy fell way short.
 It may be similar to the policy of other carriers but the market power major airlines hold may give weight to Gov. Christie’s proposal for reform.

-United’s policy avoids discussing the physical removal of passengers from a flight after they have been boarded and seated.
-It describes procedures for “oversale” situations prior to boarding.
+United’s policy omits addressing the physical removal of passengers from a flight after they have been seated on board.
+The policy describes procedures for “oversale” situations prior to boarding.
 Those procedures led to the public relations crisis for the airline and should be viewed as a call to reform by all carriers.

 United’s policy is that passengers will not be denied a seat until volunteers are sought to give up their confirmed seats.
 If there are not enough volunteers, passengers will be denied boarding.

 “You will generally be entitled to compensation and transportation on an alternate flight,” according to United’s policy.
-That failed policy led to the passenger’s injury, embarrassment and an expected lawsuit after his attorney announced he incurred a concussion, two broken teeth and a fractured nose.
+That failed policy led to the passenger’s injury, embarrassment and hiring of an attorney to pursue damages.

 United’s CEO later said he wanted to apologize to the passenger and the other passengers on board the flight but it took widespread public outrage and social media shaming of the airline and its top executive to reach that point.
 Originally, the CEO said the airline merely “re-accommodated” the passenger.

 All Pro NFL offensive lineman Joe Thomas tweeted about how that description would apply to his flattening of defensive players on rival teams during games.
-ABC TV’s late night talk show host Jimmy Kimmel created a new television commercial for United as a spoof with a proposed new slogan that is vast departure from the company’s old one about flying the “Friendly Skies.”
+ABC TV’s late night talk show host Jimmy Kimmel created a new television commercial for United as a spoof with a proposed off-color slogan that is vast departure from the company’s old one about helping its passengers fly the “Friendly Skies.”

-People and companies make mistakes but when it happens the best approach usually is to acknowledge the situation, apologize and correct any faulty policy that led up to it.
+People and companies make mistakes but when it happens the best approach usually is to acknowledge the situation, apologize sincerely and correct any faulty policy or behavior that led to it.
 United now faces litigation, public backlash and a looming question about whether whatever new policy it adopts will meet its own lofty standard of presenting itself as an industry leader.